 Next planned drydock is in 2019 (September 10 - October 14).

-Voyager Of The Seas refurbishment 2014 refurbishment review
+Voyager OTS refurbishment 2014 review

 The list of deckplan changes after ship's May 2014 drydock included:

 - (On deck 2) 4 new oceanview cabins were added in the place of the Board Room (starboard).
-Also the Theatre was renamed from “Coral” to “La Scala”.
+Also, the Theatre was renamed from “Coral” to “La Scala”.

 - (On deck 3) 19 new interior cabins (category Q) were added in the area of “The Vault” (Disco Nightclub, 297 seats).
 Also here, the “Photo & Art Gallery” (starboard) was renamed to “Focus”.
 It was also reduced in size, making space for 15 new Oceanview cabins (category I).
 Another 5 cabins were added portside.
 Main Dining Room was renamed from “Carmen” to “Sapphire” (level 1).

 - (On deck 4) “The Vault” was replaced by “Giovanni’s Table” (Italian restaurant).
 The “Aquarium Bar” (portside section) was replaced with “The Tavern”, and its starboard section – with “Art Gallery”.
 Also here, the Main Dining Room was renamed from “La Boheme” to “Sapphire” (level 2).

 - (On deck 5) the show lounge was renamed from “Cleopatra’s Needle” to “Star Lounge”.
 The “Connoisseur Club” was renamed to “The Golden Room”.
 The “Ben and Jerry’s” was renamed to “Ice Cream Parlor “.
 The “Champagne Bar” was replaced with the “R-Bar”.
 The Main Dining Room was renamed from “Magic Flute” to “Sapphire” (level 3).